 - David Emmanuel, Romanian mathematician and academic (d.
 1941)

 - William B. Washburn, American politician, 28th Governor of Massachusetts (d.
 1887)

 - Rodolphe Töpffer, Swiss teacher, author, painter, cartoonist, and caricaturist (d.
 1846)

 - Franz Schubert, Austrian pianist and composer (d.
 1828)

-- Magdalena Dobromila Rettigová, Czech writer known for her famous cookery book (d.
+- Magdalena Dobromila Rettigová, Czech cook book author (d.
 1845)

 - André-Jacques Garnerin, French balloonist and the inventor of the frameless parachute (d.
 1823)

 - François Devienne, French flute player and composer (d.
 1803)